apache/incubator-nlpcraft/nlpcraft/src/main/python/ctxword/README.md

 ### Routes
 ##### /suggestions
 Returns word replacement suggestions for following word in the sentence
-* "sentence": Target sentence.
-Number of word to find synonyms for must be passed as argument
+* "sentences": List of sentences information.
+Each sentence encoded as list, first element of which is sentence itself, second is position in the sentence of the word to generate suggestions for.
-* "index": Position in the sentence of the word to generate suggestions for.
+  Example: ``"sentences": [["foo bar baz", 2], ["sample second sentence", 0]]``
 * "simple" (Optional): If set to true omits verbose data.
 * "limit": Sets limit of result words number.

-Simple request could be made with a script, e.g.
+Simple request with single sentence could be made with a script, e.g.
 `$ bin/predict.sh "what is the chance of rain tomorrow?"
 5`
 Would find suggestions for word "rain" in this sentence.